Gordon Battelle (minister): American Civil War

 After the Virginia Secession Convention of 1861 approved secession despite the opposition of many delegates from the Commonwealth's northwest corner, the Wheeling Convention established the Restored Government of Virginia, and Rev. Battelle's old schoolmate Francis Pierpont became its Governor.
 Battelle continued to write and publish about the difficulties in establishing a new state.

 In October 1861, Gov. Pierpont appointed Rev. Battelle as an official visitor to Federal military camps to investigate reports of poor conditions, particularly concerning medical supplies and a shortage of doctors and nurses.
 His reports on conditions at Philippi, Elkwater, and Cheat Mountain helped alleviate those conditions.

 Beginning November 1, 1861, Rev. Battelle also served as chaplain of the 1st West Virginia Infantry.

 Battelle was also among the many Methodist ministers elected in October 1861 to serve as delegates to the West Virginia Constitutional Convention.
 Beginning on November 26, 1861, he represented Ohio County and served on the Committee on Education.
 He advocated establishing a system of free public schools in the new state (which was adopted), but his two proposals forbidding bringing slaves into the new state and gradually abolishing slavery within it were tabled.
 Partly as a result, however, of his published"An Address to the Constitutional Convention and the People of West Virginia" Congress refused to admit West Virginia as a new state until its people adopted a resolution against slavery (the Waitman Willey amendment) in March 1863.

 Death and legacy

 However, that occurred after Battelle's unexpected death.
 During a trip to investigate sanitary conditions in the military camps around Washington, D.C., Rev. Battelle died of typhoid fever on July 5, 1862.
-His remains were returned to Newport, Ohio for burial.

 His grandson Gordon Battelle founded Battelle Memorial Institute.

 Battelle Township in Monongalia County, West Virginia was named in his honor.